clach04/puren_tonbo/puren_tonbo/tests/data/README.md

     vim -c ":setlocal cm=zip"  puren_tonbo/tests/data/aesop_linux.vimcrypt1

-TODO WinRAR has a command line rar.exe
+TODO WinRAR has a command line rar.exe, but it's not clear if AE-1/AE-2 can be generated using it.